MichalOpoka/ecfr/cfr/title-47-Telecommunication/chapter-I-Federal-Communications-Commission/subchapter-B-Common-Carrier-Services/part-27-Miscellaneous-Wireless-Communications-Services/subpart-N-600-MHz-Band/subjectgroup-ECFR2a78bb4bae61154-Protection-Other-Services/section-27.1310.md

 (a) Licensees authorized to operate wireless services in the 600 MHz band must cause no harmful interference to public reception of the signals of broadcast television stations transmitting co-channel or on an adjacent channel.

 (1) Such wireless operations must comply with the D/U ratios in Table 5 in OET Bulletin No. 74, Methodology for Predicting Inter-Service Interference to Broadcast Television from Mobile Wireless Broadband Services in the UHF Band ([DATE]) (“*OET Bulletin No. 74*”).
-Copies of *OET Bulletin No. 74* may be inspected during normal business hours at the Federal Communications Commission, 445 12th St. SW., Dockets Branch (Room CY A09257), Washington, DC 20554.
-This document is also available through the Internet on the *FCC Home Page at http://www.fcc.gov.*
+Copies of this document are available on the FCC's website.
+See *https://www.fcc.gov/general/oet-bulletins-line.*

 (2) If a 600 MHz band licensee causes harmful interference within the noise-limited contour or protected contour of a broadcast television station that is operating co-channel or on an adjacent channel, the 600 MHz band licensee must eliminate the harmful interference.